 Made all the more awesome in that they are the only decipherable words spoken by the Hulk in the entire film.
 Everything else is just grunts and bellows of rage.

 The sight of Loki embedded in the floor afterwards is what makes this moment.
 He's just left staring silently up with this great shocked/terrified, 'What the flying hell just happened?' look on his face.
+And as the camera pans out, the only sound he makes is a long, high-pitch whimper.

 The moment gets even more awesome when you remember how Loki had singled out Banner on the Helicarrier, taunting him in earshot of everyone as "the beast who makes play he's still a man," and reminding Banner who the cage was really made for.
 It's extra fitting that "the beast" is the one to give Loki a faceful of karmic comeuppance.